-04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling Policy does nothing towards reducing the reliance on primary won minerals.
-1 1 05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste which the ancillary development is linked.
-Four of the hard rock quarries are rail-linked and thus, there is the ? ? ?
+04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling Policy does nothing towards reducing the reliance on primary won minerals. - 05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste Dependent upon the mineral site to which the ancillary development is linked.
+Four of the hard rock quarries are rail-linked and thus, there is the opportunity to transport processed minerals via this route. ? ? ?
 Further reductions in traffic movements may be achieved by having the industrial development adjacent to the mineral extraction operation.
 Use of conveyors within the site would reduce need for HGVs.
-06 To conserve the quality of the countryside and landscape Ancillary development outside an existing quarry operation would be in countryside locations and would have a negative effect. ı ı -/+ Mineral sites offer the potential, in the long term, to reinstate the land.
+06 To conserve the quality of the countryside and landscape Ancillary development outside an existing quarry operation would be in countryside locations and would have a negative effect. · - -/+ Mineral sites offer the potential, in the long term, to reinstate the land.
 Careful site selection can seek to offset some of the harm that a new extraction area may cause.
-07 To protect the significance of heritage assets of archaeological, cultural and historic value potential to affect heritage assets, in particular those that may be buried and previously unknown.
-Careful site selection can seek to offset some of the harm that a new extraction area may cause.
+07 To protect the significance of heritage assets of archaeological, cultural and historic value New minerals development has the potential to affect heritage assets, in particular those that may be buried and previously unknown. - Careful site selection can seek to offset some of the harm that a new extraction area may cause.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
-08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets operations allows land to be restored offering enhancements beyond its 0 0 ++ Minerals operations are unlikely to offer any enhancement in the short and medium terms.
+08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets The temporary nature of minerals operations allows land to be restored offering enhancements beyond its former state.
+0 0 ++ Minerals operations are unlikely to offer any enhancement in the short and medium terms.
 But, by their temporary nature can offer the opportunity for the restored land to offer greater biodiversity and landscape benefits.
 Creation of habitats recognised in the local biodiversity action plan as important and of insufficient scale in the County.